-The László Z. Bitó ’60 Conservatory Building, is a freestanding, 16,500-square-foot structure connected to the Avery Arts Center’s music wing.
+The László Z. Bitó ’60 Conservatory Building is a 16,500-square-foot structure connected to the Avery Arts Center’s music wing.
 Facilities include a 145-seat performance space; 15 teaching studios; a lounge; and a large classroom.

 The Richard B. Fisher Center for the Performing Arts houses two theaters and dance, theater, and practice studios.
 The Sosnoff Theater is an intimate 800-seat theater with an orchestra, parterre, two balcony sections, and an orchestra pit.